sanchez-cristian/Gaum-script/README.md

 ## How to Run

 Use is so easy, whether you have downloaded the repository or cloned it you will see `gaum.sh` file on it.
 This file is a Bash Shell Script this means that you can run it using `sh` command.
-As below.
+As below:

 `sh gaum.sh`